How to use Let's Encrypt with an SSH Bastion

 Restart the Teleport proxy and it should be able to serve a valid HTTPS content

 As we mentioned earlier, a certificate issued by Let’s Encrypt is valid only for a few weeks, which means it must be renewed periodically.
-You can run this command once every other day as root:
+You can run this command periodically (see letsencrypt rate limit guidelines) as root:

 $ certbot certonly --standalone -d proxy.example.com -n --force-renewal